MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-data-lake-storage-gen2.md

 ### Step 4: Create your connection

 Select **Create**.
-Your creation will be successfully tested and saved if all the credentials are correct.
-If not correct, the creation will fail with errors.
+Your creation is successfully tested and saved if all the credentials are correct.
+If not correct, the creation fails with errors.

 :::image type="content" source="./media/connector-azure-data-lake-storage-gen2/connection.png" alt-text="Screenshot showing connection page." lightbox="./media/connector-azure-data-lake-storage-gen2/connection.png":::